aabalke/guac/emu/nds/cpu/arm9/jit.md

 Gojit is used as a base jit implimentation; however, many changes had to be made to get it to work with the modern Go ABI (internal application binary interface).
 Gojit was last updated a decade ago - modern versions of golang use registers and the stack for function parameter and return argument passing - previous version used only the stack.

+I was checking the rrx std which was setting the C flag incorrectly